scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 within the R :cite:`team2013` and Python programming languages :cite:`pedregosa2011`, standalone Java-based packages such as Moa :cite:`bifet2010` and Weka :cite:`hall2009`, and online webservices such as the Google Prediction API, to name a few.
-To a domain scientist that does not have a formal training in machine learning, however, the availability of such packages is both a blessing and a curse.
-On one hand, everyone now has access to nearly every conceivable machine learning algorithm.
-At the same time, these algorithms tend to be black boxes with a few enigmatic knobs to turn.
+To a domain scientist that does not have formal training in machine learning, however, the availability of such packages is both a blessing and a curse.
+On one hand, most machine learning algorithms are now widely accessible to all researchers.
+At the same time, these algorithms tend to be black boxes with potentially many enigmatic knobs to turn.
 A domain scientist may rightfully ask just which of the many algorithms to use, which parameters to tune, and what the results actually mean.

-The goal of ``cesium`` is to simplify the analysis pipeline so that scientists can spend less time solving technical computing problems and more time answering scientific questions. ``cesium`` includes a number of out-of-the-box feature engineering workflows, such as periodogram analysis, that transform raw time series data to extract signal from the noise.
+The goal of ``cesium`` is to simplify the analysis pipeline so that scientists can spend less time solving technical computing problems and more time answering scientific questions. ``cesium`` includes a number of out-of-the-box feature engineering workflows that transform raw time series data to extract signal from the noise.
 By recording the inputs, parameters, and outputs of previous experiments, ``cesium`` allows researchers to answer new questions that arise out of previous lines of inquiry.
 Saved